conventional-commits/conventionalcommits.org/content/v1.0.0-beta.4/index.md

 1. The units of information that make up conventional commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
 1. A `!` MAY be appended prior to the `:` in the type/scope prefix, to further draw attention to breaking changes. `BREAKING CHANGE: description` MUST also be included in the body or footer, along with the `!` in the prefix.
+1. The effect of commits types on a release version bump SHOULD be as follows:
+    1. If there are any breaking changes _and_ the library is _not_ in its "initial devlopment" status [as defined by semver](https://semver.org/#spec-item-4) _then_ bump the major version.
+    1. Otherwise if there are any `feat` type commits bump the minor version.
+    2. Otherwise if there are any `fix` type commits bump the patch version.

 ## Why Use Conventional Commits